rgwch/novelist/README.md

 A Novel writer's toolkit.
 Client/Server oriented, so you could work on your next book from a PC, Laptop, Tablet or even a Smartphone.
 Keep Story, persons, places and timeline ready.

+On the other hand: My playground for Svelte, SocketIO, TailwindCSS, Testing-Library, Storybook, Codecept.

 ## Getting started

 * Make sure you have NodeJS 14 or higher installed and active.